-The District has prepared and served as the administrator of several economic development grant applications on behalf of municipalities and counties in order to provide job opportunities.
-An economic development infrastructure project involves the interaction of several persons, including a mayor or county mayor, economic development professional, funding agency representative, company representative, and engineer.
+The District has prepared and served as the administrator of several economic development grant applications on behalf of municipalities and counties in order to provide job opportunities and promote private investment.
+An economic development infrastructure project involves the interaction of several persons, including a mayor or county mayor, economic development professionals, funding agency representatives, company representatives, and/or engineers.

 Public Works: Empowers distressed communities to revitalize, expand, and upgrade their physical infrastructure to attract new industry, encourage business expansion, diversify local economies, and generate or retain long-term, private sector jobs and investment.